ecmwf/open-ecpds/README.md

 cd docker
 ```

 This is an example configuration for pushing OpenECPDS container images to a container registry (in this case the GitHub Container Registry, GHCR).
+The credentials are stored in the `.settings/.cr-credentials` file.
 The same configuration can be adapted for other container registries by updating `CR_URL` and, if necessary, the authentication credentials (`CR_UID` and `CR_PWD`).

 The file should follow this format: